basecamp/policies/privacy/index.md

 ## Changes & questions

-Basecamp may update this policy once in a blue moon — we’ll notify you about significant changes by emailing the account owner or by placing a prominent notice on our site.
-You can access, change or delete your personal information at any time by contacting [our support team][support].
+We may update this policy as needed to comply with relevant regulations and reflect any new practices.
+You can see a history of the changes to our policies since mid-2018 [on Github](https://github.com/basecamp/policies/commits/master).
+Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://m.signalvnoise.com/).

-Questions about this privacy policy?
-Please [get in touch][support] and we’ll be happy to answer them!
+Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
+Please get in touch by emailing us at [privacy@basecamp.com](mailto:privacy@basecamp.com) and we’ll be happy to answer them!